 UK Claimant Count data is available for comparison via NOMIS.
 Nomis is a service provided by the Office for National Statistics, ONS, to give you free access to the most detailed and up-to-date UK labour market statistics from official sources: nomis website

-Alternative Claimant Count statistics January 2013 to November 2019
+Alternative Claimant Count statistics

 The Alternative Claimant Count measures the number of people claiming unemployment related benefits.
 Before 2013 this was simply the number of people claiming Jobseeker's Allowance.
 However, since the introduction of Universal Credit from April 2013, the Claimant Count is measured as the number of people claiming Jobseeker's Allowance and the number of Universal Credit claimants placed in the 'Searching for Work' conditionality group.